willblenkhorn/Audio-processing-toolkit/README.md

 * CWT library: https://github.com/regeirk/pycwt
 * **FIR filters are discussed here** **[READ FIRST]**: http://www.fourier-series.com/fourierseries2/FIR-filter.html
 * Implemented using a FFT from numpy: http://www.scipy.org/ there are Faster FFT options to try later: https://github.com/hgomersall/pyFFTW # A FFTW python wrapper with a numpy dropin replacement, handy or SciPy's FFT seems faster than numpy's http://stackoverflow.com/questions/6365623/improving-fft-performance-in-python
+* Performed FFT benchmarks in python with pyFFTW: http://stackoverflow.com/questions/25527291/fastest-method-to-do-an-fft/36940788#36940788 and found the fastest interface to use.
 * To measure the frequencies as a function of time we divide the signal, apply a "smoothing function" called a window function and then do a FFT:
 * https://en.wikipedia.org/wiki/Short-time_Fourier_transform
 * https://en.wikipedia.org/wiki/Window_function